Federal Elections

 What is a polling station?

-Which of the following criterion gives a Canadian the right to vote?
+Which of the following criteria gives a Canadian the right to vote?

 a.
 Owning a house